%20w%20negro%202026.png)

 Morris

-![]() The 28th & 29th International Festival of Arts & Ideas engaged diverse audiences through strategic storytelling and earned media, with triple-digit ROI. | ![]() The Community Foundation for Greater New Haven advanced community well-being through a public dialogue with local communities. | ![]() International Network of Hearts raised awareness of human trafficking along the Tijuana–San Diego border, supporting vulnerable communities affected by the pandemic. | ![]() Council on Latin American & Iberian Studies at Yale University amplified public awareness of Yale anthropologists’ research on Inca artifacts through a grant-funded documentary. |
+![]() The 28th & 29th International Festival of Arts & Ideas engaged broad audiences through strategic storytelling and earned media, with triple-digit ROI. | ![]() The Community Foundation for Greater New Haven advanced community well-being through a public dialogue with local communities. | ![]() International Network of Hearts raised awareness of human trafficking along the Tijuana–San Diego border, supporting vulnerable communities affected by the pandemic. | ![]() Council on Latin American & Iberian Studies at Yale University amplified public awareness of Yale anthropologists’ research on Inca artifacts through a grant-funded documentary. |

 |---|---|---|---|